dnys1/habitr/README.md

 1. Build the Lambda

 To build the Lambda, [Docker](https://www.docker.com/products/docker-desktop) is required to be installed.
 Lambda supports unofficial runtimes but it requires pre-built executables to do so, and the executables must be made to run on Linux.
-Dart does not support cross-compiling, so we must use a Linux-based Docker container to build our executable.
+Since Dart does not support cross-compiling, we must use a Linux-based Docker container to build our executable (unless you happen to be running Linux as your main OS).

-Running the following command will generated `lambdas/create_user/build/lambda.zip`
+Running the following command will generate our lamdba zip (`lambdas/create_user/build/lambda.zip`):

 ```sh
 $ make lambdas